-Consideration of the planning and implementation stages offers useful perspectives for an understanding of the model development and its reception by those working in the maternity service.
-These stages were not part of the data collection period and are understood as participants' reflections on the process.
-Four issues emerged as being central to this phase: the timing, sharing a vision, communication and effort.
-These are discussed in relation to the 'story' of this period.
+For this study the planning stages were not part of the data collection period and are understood as participants' reflections on the process.
+Three issues emerged as being central to this phase: the timing, sharing a vision, and communication, and are presented as part of the 'story' of this period.